 Below we've listed the five most important tips you and your teen should follow when they begin their summer jobs in order to stay safe.

-- Know their contact information and schedule.
-When should you expect your teen home after work, and how can you reach their workplace in case of emergency?
-Find out and keep the information in a safe place.
+- Know their contact information and work schedule.
+You should know when you can expect your teen to come home after their shift is done and how you can reach them at their workplace in case of an emergency.
+Does their place of work have a number you can call?
+What's the address?
+Find out this information and keep it in a safe and easily accessible location.

 - Teach them about their rights.
-Teach them that sexual harassment isn't legal, and they don't have to compromise themselves to "fit in" with older coworkers.
-Tell them it's okay to say No or tell someone they are uncomfortable with certain situations or behaviors.
-They shouldn’t be concerned about getting a coworker in "trouble" if that person is crossing lines that shouldn’t be crossed.
+Knowing your rights is incredibly important.
+Unfortunately, people can try to take advantage of people ignorant of the laws in place to protect them.
+Educate your teen that sexual harassment isn't legal, and they don't have to compromise themselves to "fit in" with older coworkers.
+Tell them it's okay to say No or tell someone they are uncomfortable with certain situations or behaviors exhibited towards them or those around them.
+Your teen should not be afraid of getting a coworker in "trouble" if that person acts inappropriately.

-- Be curious!
-Ask questions and watch for changes.
-Check in with your teen throughout the summer.
-Ask questions like what tasks they are enjoying or finding challenging, and leave room to discuss any problems or concerns.
-And as always, pay attention to how your teen is eating and sleeping.
-Their daily care should not suffer while they have a job, so speak up if you notice any changes in their habits or behaviors— or ask their doctor for advice if necessary.
+Make sure to monitor if they are eating or sleeping, as their daily care should not suffer while they have a job, so speak up if you notice any changes in their habits or behaviors— or ask their doctor for advice if necessary.